Psychologist

 Some more recent forms of psychoanalysis seek to help patients gain self-esteem through greater trust of the self, overcome the fear of death and its effects on current behavior, and maintain several relationships that appear to be incompatible.

-Currently, most psychoanalysts claim that analysis is most useful as a method in cases of neurosis and with character or personality problems.
 Psychoanalysis is believed to be most useful in dealing with ingrained problems of intimacy and relationship and for those problems in which established patterns of life are problematic.
 As a therapeutic treatment, psychoanalysis generally takes three to five meetings a week and requires the amount of time for natural or normal maturational change (three to seven years).
-Analysis of previous randomized controlled trials have suggested that psychoanalytic treatment is more effective than the absence of treatment in specific psychiatric disorders.
+Length of treatment varies but psychoanalysis generally lasts an average of 5-6 years or longer.

 Training

-Throughout the history of psychoanalysis, most psychoanalytic organizations have existed outside of the university setting, with a few notable exceptions.
+Throughout the history of psychoanalysis, most psychoanalytic organizations have existed outside of the university settings.
 Psychoanalytic training usually occurs at a psychoanalytic institute and may last approximately 4-10 years.
 Training includes coursework, supervised psychoanalytic treatment of patients, and personal psychoanalysis lasting 4 or more years.

 Although the popularity of psychoanalysis was in decline during the 1980's and early 1990's, prominent psychoanalytic institutes have experienced an increase in the number of applicants in recent years.